Using a cash gift for your down payment

 Next, you’ll want to write a check to the home buyer for the exact dollar amount specified in the gift letter you’ve written.
 Photocopy the check.
-Keep one copy for your records and give one copy to the buyer -- the lender will want to see it as part of the process.
+Keep one copy for your records and give one copy to the buyer — the lender will want to see it as part of the process.

-Now that the gifter has handed, in the form of a check, a downpayment gift to the buyer, the following steps are required.
+Now that the gifter has handed, in the form of a check, a down payment gift to the buyer, the following steps are required.

-In addition, whichever bank into which you choose to deposit your gift money, make sure it’s the bank account from which all of your money at closing will be drawn.
+In addition, into whichever bank account you deposit your gift money, make sure it’s the same bank account from which all of your money at closing will be drawn.